Duane Hawthorne

-Early years
+Early life

 Hawthorne attended Ladue Horton Watkins High School, where he was a two-way player.
 As a senior quarterback, he passed for 811 yards and 6 touchdowns, while rushing for 748 yards and 6 touchdowns.
 He had 102 tackles, 5 interceptions and 7 passes defensed as a cornerback.
 He received All-Suburban East Conference, All-district and All-metro honors.

-He also practiced track and basketball, winning the conference's 400 metres competition.
+Hawthorne also practiced track and basketball, winning the conference's 400 metres competition.

 College career

 Hawthorne accepted a football scholarship from Northern Illinois University.
 As a freshman, he was a backup cornerback, tallying 16 tackles.
-He had 8 tackles, one pas defensed, one forced fumble in only eight snaps against the third ranked University of Florida.
+He had 8 tackles, one pass defensed, one forced fumble in only eight snaps against the third ranked University of Florida.

 He was named a starter mid-way through his sophomore season, registering 40 tackles, one tackle for loss, 2 interceptions (second on the team) and 7 passes defensed.
 He had 2 tackles and 2 interceptions against Arkansas State University.

 As a junior, he posted 45 tackles, 3 interceptions and 5 passes defensed.
 He had 5 tackles and 2 interceptions against North Carolina State University.

 As a senior, he recorded 62 tackles (fifth on the team), 4 tackles for loss, 4 interceptions, 10 passes defensed, 2 forced fumbles and 2 fumble recoveries.
 He finished his college career with 30 starts, 166 tackles, 9 interceptions and 22 passes defensed.

 Professional career

 Dallas Cowboys

 Hawthorne was signed as an undrafted free agent by the Dallas Cowboys after the 1999 NFL draft on April 23.
-He surprised observers by making the team, taking advantage of opportunities created by injuries to cornerbacks Kevin Smith and Deion Sanders.
+He surprised many observers by making the team, taking advantage of opportunities created by injuries to cornerbacks Kevin Smith and Deion Sanders.
 He collected 27 tackles, 3 interceptions (second on the team), 7 passes defensed and 7 special teams tackles, while playing in nickel and dime packages.
 His 3 interceptions were the most by a Cowboys rookie since 1981.

 In 2000 season, he was allocated to the Scottish Claymores of NFL Europe.
 He had a strong showing there, including being named NFL Europe co-defensive MVP, All-NFL Europe, helped his team reach World Bowl 2000, while making 38 tackles, 18 passes defensed and tying for the league lead with 4 interceptions.
 When he returned to the Cowboys, he was worn down from all of his previous football activity and wasn't as effective, finishing with only one tackle, 2 passes defensed, one forced fumble and 6 special teams tackles.

 In 2001, he was named the starter at left cornerback over Izell Reese in the seventh game of the season against the Arizona Cardinals.
 He recorded 72 tackles (sixth on the team), 54 solo tackles (fourth on the team), 2 interceptions, 9 passes defensed and 3 special teams tackles.

 In 2002, he started 5 games, but hamstring and knee injuries opened the door for rookie Derek Ross to replace him.
 He registered 5 starts in 10 games, 25 tackles, one interception and 4 passes defensed, before being waived on December 8, 2002.